cristianfior/course_git/README.md

 - git config --local alias.aliasname gitcommand: create an alias for a git command
 - git status: see the status of the project and its files
 - git add <filename or param>: stage the files (its possible to add a specific filename or add all by using the param: . or --all or -A)
+- git commit -m "message": creates a local snapshot of the files that was staged before
+- git commit -am "message": stage and creates the snapshot, if you already made the first commit of the file